Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 # Setting up the development environment

 After Vaa3D is successfully built, put the `mBrainAligner` package in the `PATH\vaa3d_tools\hackathon\` directory.
 Install opencv3.1.0 and configure the project according to your opencv intallation directory.
+And configure the project in Release and x64 mode according to your Qt4.8.6 installation directory.

 ## Matlab Code